Ultimate tradeoff relation of quantum precision limits in multiparameter linear measurement: Introduction

-In this work, we employ the information regret tradeoff relation (IRTR) \cite{PhysRevLett.126.120503} which arises from measurement uncertainty relations \cite{PhysRevA.67.042105, OZAWA2004367, PhysRevA.69.052113, PhysRevLett.110.220402, Branciard2013Error, PhysRevA.90.042113}, and establish a general tradeoff relation of the fundamental precision limits to incompatible parameters in a linear measurement.
-Our result truly identifies the boundary of attainable errors with an analytical form, avoiding the disadvantage of the Holevo bound.
-Even if there exists incompatibility, we further find that a measurement scheme is capable of saturating the IRTR under an specific condition.
-Moreover, we demonstrate that this measurement scheme is adaptable via a probe phase to monitor both attainable estimation errors that strictly accord with the saturated IRTR.
-Finally, we provide an intuitive picture where the detuned configuration in GW interferometer amplifies the tradeoff effect while enhancing sensitivity of kilohertz GW signals.
-It reveals that, as analyzing the detuned device for precisely detecting kilohertz signals, one has to think over the tradeoff relation to investigate possible improvements of the quantum measurements.
+We further find that, even if there exists incompatibility, a measurement scheme is capable of saturating the IRTR under an optimal condition.
+Moreover, we demonstrate that, in this measurement scheme, both attainable estimation errors of two parameters strictly accord with the saturated IRTR and are adaptable via a probe phase.
+Finally, we intuitively show that, while detuned frequency in laser GW interferometers enhances the sensitivity of kilohertz GW signals, it leads to visible tradeoff effect.
+It reveals that, as the detuned device is considered for precisely detecting kilohertz signals, one has to think over the tradeoff relation to investigate possible improvements of the quantum measurements.